USS Hornet (1805): War of 1812

 At the outbreak of war, Hornet sailed under the command of Master Commandant James Lawrence.
-It was Hornet that carried the diplomatic messages from Britain, notifying the United States that the Royal Navy would continue impressing sailors from American ships.
+It was Hornet that carried the diplomatic messages from Britain, notifying the United States that the Royal Navy would continue impressing alleged deserters from American merchantmen.
 Lawrence then sailed Hornet with Commodore John Rodgers' Squadron on a raiding voyage to South America.
 It was during this voyage when the privateer Dolphin was captured on 9 July 1812 — the first prize of the war taken by a naval vessel — which was subsequently recaptured by the British while en route to the United States.